larrycameron80/torc/README.md

 4) After a few passes, we then walk through the AST a final time and emit signals on quite a few triggers.
 5) We then collect the resulting signals and drop them into the resulting CSV, what we deem the torc format.

-## How does torc work?
-You'll have to read the blue paper to really dig in deep, but the idea can be described as "making the most pertinent data available at the most opportune times."
-What this entails is creating a fairly large amount of metadata on how the code's structure behaves, not the code itself, and tying the resulting metadata to more literal AST attributes we see as we see them.
-The end result is some format which allows the RNN to evaluate important events in the AST as they happen while providing enough information to the RNN.
-When done properly, the RNN can then evaluate these AST signals in the context of the document as a whole, and not just in the context of recent code snippets.

 ## How do I run the prototype?
 You'll need node and python2.7 for this.
 Required: typescript, fs for node and pandas for python.